AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_Role_1.md

 string tenantId
 ```

-The identifier of the tenant to access.
+The identifier of the account to access.
 ```csharp
 [Required]
 [FromBody]